-Check out antique shops for an accent (but usable) furniture or go for something smaller like old-fashioned photo frames, lamps, or rustic décor.
+Check out antique shops for accent (but usable) furniture or go for something smaller like old-fashioned photo frames, lamps, or rustic décor.
 It’s a great and affordable way to add personality to your home.
-It’s also a great conversation starter for guests during parties.
+It’s also a great conversation starter when you’re having guests over.

 There are also tons of ways on how you can position them around your home: on top of tables, on a hanging pot, or on the floor.

 Most of us feel that tidying up our homes is a chore, but this couldn’t be all the more opposite for our favorite declutterer Marie Kondo.
 The secret to achieving a “minimalist” home, according to her, is to change our outlook and relationship with our home.
 Treating our living spaces with more respect, by only keeping items that are meaningful to us, is one way we can achieve this.

 Here’s one tip: Begin by scanning one room at a time.
 And from there, try to determine which items “spark joy” for you and which ones are essential.
 Otherwise, you can donate items you no longer need to charity.

 During summer, we avoid going outdoors as much as possible because of the scorching heat.
 But staying at home doesn’t have to be boring.
 After all, we can do pretty much anything from home now, from watching full-length movies to reading e-books and a whole lot more.